The Henry Dunster Gravesite

 I had originally hoped that this error might have been corrected in time for the 400th anniversary year in 2009 of Dunster's birth.
 That did not occur; however, due to the inspiration of another HDA member, Alexandra Mihalas, a Harvard Law School graduate and a Dunster descendant herself, I undertook the project of getting a new plaque approved and installed.
 The new plaque (shown in the image above) was successfully installed on the gravesite in the fall of 2011, in coordination with representatives of Harvard University (Thomas J. Lucey, Director of Community Relations), the Cambridge Historical Commission (Executive Director Charles Sullivan), and the conservator hired by the City of Cambridge for work in the Old Burying Yard, Mr. Dario Fiorentini, who put it in place.
 The beautiful new plaque was produced by Franklin Bronze Plaques of Franklin, Pennsylvania.

-As far as the rest of the gravesite is concerned, currently cracks remain on the brownstone table top of the tomb, while the granite base has shifted over the past two to three decades.
-A 2011 condition report on the tomb assessed that it was covered with lichens and a heavy black sulfate mineral crust that has stained most of the stones.
+However, the rest of the tomb still had problems.
+There were cracks on the brownstone table top of the tomb, while the granite base had shifted over the past two to three decades.
+A 2011 condition report on the tomb assessed that it was covered with lichens and a heavy black sulfate mineral crust that had stained most of the stones.